Doxuno

 Delivery Method: Standard Shipping

 Delivery Date: Seller shall deliver the Goods on or before May 15, 2026.
-Time is of the essence with respect to the delivery date.
-Manner of delivery is governed by UCC Section 2-503, and the shipment/destination terms (including FOB, CIF, and other mercantile-shipment terms) are governed by UCC Section 2-319.
-Payment is due as a condition to Buyer's receipt of the Goods pursuant to UCC Section 2-507.
-If Seller anticipates a delay in delivery, Seller shall promptly notify Buyer in writing.
+Time is of the essence with respect to delivery.
+Manner of delivery is governed by UCC §2-503, and mercantile shipment terms (FOB, CIF, and the like) by UCC §2-319; payment may be made a condition of Buyer's receipt under UCC §2-507.
+If Seller anticipates a delay, Seller shall promptly notify Buyer in writing.

-Seller shall ship the Goods to the delivery address specified by Buyer using a reputable carrier.
-Unless otherwise agreed, Seller shall select the carrier and shipping method.
-All shipping costs shall be borne by Seller unless otherwise agreed in writing.
+Seller shall ship the Goods to the address specified by Buyer using a reputable carrier and shall provide tracking information upon shipment.
 The Goods shall be properly packaged and labeled for shipment.
-Seller shall provide Buyer with tracking information upon shipment.

 4.